ffhighwind/PoE-Price-Lister/README.md

 ## Information

+This tool is used for updating the filter colors of uniques and divination cards for my loot filter.

 * [Loot Filter Thread](https://www.pathofexile.com/forum/view-thread/1490867)
 * [FilterBlast](http://filterblast.oversoul.xyz/ffhighwind/)

 ## TODO

-* Add full filter output instead of Uniques/Divination cards.
-This way I don't have to copy paste the results.
+* Add output for the strict filters instead of just the normal filter.
 * Add checkboxes on the left side for "Lock Filter Value" and "Force Expected Value".
-* Add hardcore-only value output.
+* Add hardcore-only output.